axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

 </ul>
 <p>In addition, and this is critical, <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are transparent in the sense that an integral part of each <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> is its log of information from which potential risks and benefits can be calculated.
 </p>
 <p><SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are also decentralized.
-Companies will be the guarantors of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s.
-Not banks.
-Not governments.
-Not international accords.
+Companies will be the guarantors of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s: not banks, not governments, and not international accords.
 This will make the costs of all transactions negligible.
 </p>
-<p>Our goal is that a decentralized and transparent <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> will make possible a world-wide market that we can all play in without intermediaries.
+<p>A decentralized and transparent <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> will make possible a world-wide market that we can all play in without intermediaries.
 </p>

 <h2>Terminology Used in this Doc</h2>